-With Thanksgiving coming up in a few short weeks, I thought I would share my favorite French silk chocolate pie with you today.
+With Thanksgiving coming up, I thought I would share my favorite French silk chocolate pie with you today.
 I’ve made this recipe the past couple of years and it’s always the first pie gone.
 As much as I love pumpkin pie and razzleberry pie, there’s just something about a homemade chocolate pie that is so tempting.

 One of my favorite parts about Thanksgiving are the homemade pies.
 As much as I love Thanksgiving dinner, I always look forward to dessert.
 We usually wait a few hours and clean up/play games in between.
 It’s always a great time!

 - Spread.
-Once you’ve made the filling, pour it into the cooled pie crust and spread it out evenly with a spatula.
+Pour filling into the cooled pie crust and spread it out evenly with a spatula.